 Accounting policies

 DNOs should enter all costs on a cash basis and exclusive of atypical items except where specifically instructed to report data.
-On a cash basis means exclusive of all provisions and accruals and prepayments that are not incurred as part of the ordinary level of business.Use of estimates, apportionments and allocations
+On a cash basis means exclusive of all provisions and accruals and prepayments that are not incurred as part of the ordinary level of business.

+A new international accounting standard, IFRS16, has been issued partway through ED1.
+For DNOs that report under IFRS in their statutory accounts, this means that all leases are now reported on the balance sheet as liabilities, along with an asset reflecting the right to use the asset over the lease term.
+The income statement now only reports the associated depreciation and interest expenses.
+Previously some leases would have been reported as operating leases with “in year” lease costs (eg rent and service charges) recognised in the income statement, with no impact on the balance sheet.
+To avoid issues with restatement, asset recognition and different statutory accounting policies across DNOs, all costs should continue to be reported in the RIGs as they were prior to the adoption of IFRS16.
+This means that lease charges incurred during the year (those previously reported as operating leases) should continue to be reported as operating costs in the RRP, and any element of interest cost in lease payments reported on a statutory basis under IFRS16 is excluded from interest reported in the RFPR.
+The arising difference between statutory accounts and the RIGs will be reported as a reconciling item within table R3 in the RFPR (“Reconciliation to Totex”).

+Use of estimates, apportionments and allocations

 In certain circumstances DNOs may not be able to measure or record actual information.
 For example, forecast information or ‘counterfactual’ information about alternatives that were discounted.
 In circumstances where DNOs are not able to measure and record actual information they may estimate the information they provide in the RIGs.
 Where estimated data is submitted DNOs must provide the reason why the information could not be measured or recorded and the method it used to derive any estimate.